deringur/OpticalTracking/README.md

 - **≈ 2.546 mm** on the **y-axis**
 - **≈ 0.817 mm** on the **z-axis**

 With the calculated average deviation values, it is clear that this system is much **more accurate along the x-axis and z-axis** as opposed the y-axis due to the angle of the camera setup.
 Since the OptiTrack V120 Duo is a bar camera, it **fails to capture the depth** of the 3-dimensional space to a high enough accuracy.
 Since my camera is positioned *above the model*, measurements along the y-axis are naturally less accurate.
 A possible solution to this is to use a camera setup which captures all three dimensions with its positioning, such as an OptiTrack setup with 3-4 [<ins>individual tracking cameras</ins>](https://optitrack.com/cameras/primex-41/) positioned *around* the working space.
+Another possible explanation for the higher values in average deviation along the **y-axis** may be due to the fact that the markers representing my reference object are all **coplanar** on the xz-plane, lowering y-axis accuracy.

 # Fifth Milestone: Programming with Slicer Libraries